sqaxomonophonen/echochamber/README.md

 # TODO
  - Specular reflection, use a better BRDF function in general...
- - Material control from Blender
- - Replace biquads with FIRs?
- - Better filter control (currently too easy to pass biquad coefficients that amplify certain frequencies and cause the response to "blow up")
  - Sound emitter time offset (to allow multiple impulses at various times)
  - Various microphone characteristics (currently omni-directional only, how about cardioid and friends?)
  - Air scattering? (randomly filter/refract rays based on distance traveled)